 \section{Performance Metrics}

 To quantify the performance of model fitting and prediction, we discuss various metrics in this section.
-The first two compare model predictions to the ground truth.
-The third is a useful way of quantifying overall uncertainty, and the fourth is useful within the task of registration.
+The first two compare the model predictions to the ground truth.
+The third is a useful way to quantify the overall uncertainty and the fourth is useful within the registration task.
 Their formulation and respective merits are also discussed for reference.